quacksouls/bitburner/doc/guide/program.md

 You can only focus on one task at a time.
 Suppose you click the button <kbd>Do something else simultaneously</kbd>, then you go to The Slums and commit a crime.
 Your focus would be taken away from the faction/company work.
-A screen would popup to show that are currently focusing on a crime.
+A screen would popup to show you are currently focusing on a crime.
 Now you are back to passively earning faction or company reputation.

 ### Share